tillbiskup/evedata/docs/architecture.rst

   * Assumes a 1:1 mapping between files and measurements.
   * While there may be several datasets (one for each sample) created from one measurement (*i.e.*, eveH5 file), the 1:1 relation between measurement and file should hold.

-.. admonition:: Points to discuss further (without claiming to be complete)

-    * Mapping MonitorData to MeasureData

-      Monitor data (with time in milliseconds as primary axis) need to be mapped to measured data (with position counts as primary axis).
-Mapping position counts to time stamps is trivial (lookup), but *vice versa* is not unique and the algorithm generally needs to be decided upon.
-There is an age-long discussion on this topic (`#5295 note 3 <https://redmine.ahf.ptb.de/issues/5295#note-3>`_).
-For a current discussion see `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_.

-      Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): This mapping should most probably take place in the controllers technical layer of the measurement functional layer.
-The individual ``MonitorData`` class cannot do the mapping without having access to the mapping table.

 Fill modes